huang-pan/modern-data-stack-2023/README.md

 Huang Pan's data architecture and engineering learning path for 2023.

-As I have been away from the tech industry for a few years, I needed to update / refresh my data engineering skill set.
+I updated / refreshed my data engineering skill set in 2023.
 This consisted of two parts:

 1. Research all the up to date tools in the [Modern Data Stack in 2023](https://medium.com/@huangpan/modern-data-stack-2023-ab3364b9281d)